swaptacular/swpt_accounts/protocol.rst

 coordinator_request_id : int64
    Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-   identifies the rejected request from the coordinator's point of view, so that the coordinator can match this message with the issued request to prepare a transfer.
+   identifies the rejected request from the coordinator's point of view, so that the coordinator can pair this message with the issued request to prepare a transfer.

 rejected_at_ts : date-time
    The moment at which the request to prepare a transfer was rejected.